Hi, I’m Dan, a former product manager and now advisor at Pathrise. I work with hundreds of product managers to help them land their dream job.

 Prepare the questions you will ask at the end of the interview, as well.
-We’ve compiled the 10 best questions to ask, which you can use as a jumping off point.
+We’ve compiled the 10 best questions to ask in a product manager interview, which you can use as a jumping off point.

 Step 6: Maintain a good impression while you negotiate

 Negotiation actually starts from the first interaction you have with the company.
 Usually, this is in the application or phone screen with the recruiter.
 If they ask for a salary or range, tell them you want to do more research or write “Negotiable, within reason.”
 Be careful throughout your interviews and avoid mentioning numbers or other companies you are interviewing with because that can factor in as well.

 When you do receive an offer, say thank you to the recruiter and let them know you are excited about the opportunity.
 Don’t say yes or no on the phone!
 Hang up and do some research.

 According to Glassdoor, average compensation for product managers is $113k.
 Associate product managers, which is a position that requires a less extensive background, has an average salary of $85k.
 On AngelList, the average salary for a product manager is $105k.
 This might be a more well-rounded salary average because it includes startups.